mad-web/laravel-seoable/README.md

     ]
 ];
 ```
+If you don't declare it, the field value will be used by default

 Also you can set raw property by adding a Raw postfix to the any kind of method
 ```php